GitSavior/SOC-Automation-Project/README.md

 ### Skills Learned

 - Creating a diagram to show how our lab is built out logically
+- Creating VM Servers with Installation of Wazuh and TheHive
+- Configuring Thehive Server, Wazuh Server, and Windows to have telemetry
 -

 ### Tools Used

 - Diagram (draw.io)
 - Virtual Box
+- Wazuh
+- TheHive
+- Sysmon
+- Mimikatz

 ### Guides